Islamization of Bosnia and Herzegovina

-A significant number of people in the former Kingdom of Bosnia and former Duchy of Saint Sava (Herzegovina meaning Duchy) converted to Islam after the conquest by the Ottoman Empire in the second half of the 15th century, giving it a unique character within the Balkan region.
+A significant number of people in the former Kingdom of Bosnia converted to Islam after the conquest by the Ottoman Empire in the second half of the 15th century, giving it a unique character within the Balkan region.
 It took over one hundred years for Islam to become the majority religion.
-Many scholars agree that the Islamization of the Bosnian population was gradual, involved various factors such as urbanization, spread of Sufi orders, church decentralization, expansion of economic and social infrastructure during the Ottoman era and was a generally peaceful and voluntary process.
+Many scholars agree that the Islamization of the Bosnian population was gradual, involved various factors such as urbanization, spread of Sufi orders, church decentralization, and expansion of economic and social infrastructure following Ottoman conquest.

-Background
+History

 Several factors appear to have been behind this process.
 Most important was that Christianity had relatively shallow roots in Bosnia prior to the Ottoman domination.
 Bosnia lacked a strong Christian church organization to command a strong following—the result of a scarcity of priests and competition among the Catholic and Eastern Orthodox churches and the schismatic Bosnian Church, which collapsed shortly before the Ottomans arrived.
 This left most people religiously unengaged and receptive to the appeal of Islam's institutions.
 This receptiveness was aided by the development among many people of a kind of folk Christianity centered on various practices and ceremonies that was adaptable to a form of folk Islam popular at the time of the invasion.

 One older theory as to why conversion to Islam was more prevalent in Bosnia than other places in the Balkans is the possibility that the Bosnian Church practiced Bogomilism.
 Bogomilism was regarded as a major dualistic heresy by the Catholic Church and against whom Pope John XXII even launched a Crusade in 1325.
 Thus many adherents of the Bosnian Church were more receptive to conversion to Islam.
 In fact, in the Bogomilian tradition, there were several practices that resembled Islam: they repudiated the Cross as a religious symbol, they considered it as idolatry to bow down before religious images, relics or saints, and even prayed five times a day (reciting the Lord's Prayer.)
 However, it is not universally accepted among historians that the Bosnian Church was Bogomilist.

 This theory is supported by some historians, including Sir Thomas Arnold, but other historians consider it an oversimplification.
 It is pointed out that Bosnians of all Christian denominations converted to Islam, including from the Catholic and Orthodox churches, not just those from the Bosnian church.
 Additionally, much of the population of Bosnia did not belong to the Bosnian church.
 Finally, under Ottoman rule there was significant religious conversion in many directions: many Catholics converted to the Orthodox church and vice versa.

 According to scholar Fine, the reason why conversion to Islam was more prevalent in Bosnia (and Albania) as opposed to other areas under Ottoman rule is because these areas had multiple competing churches, none of which were dominant.
 Thus Bosnians were less devoted Christians than other Balkanites.